Speak a word.

 “Leave.
 Me.
 Alone!”

 Light erupts from Seth’s body.
-It is a sensation like being pulled from a body of water, except that the water leaves him dry and dropless.
-The giant bellows in agony and stumbles in the face of Seth’s tiny pinprick of light.
+It is a sensation like being pulled from a body of water, except that the water leaves him dry and drop-less.
+The nearest giant, who appears as Ella but distorted beyond all meaning so that each pore is Jovian, bellows in agony and stumbles in the face of Seth’s tiny pinprick of light.

 Deliriously, Seth thinks I’ve killed a giant, and I’ve blinded the Moon.

 He falls through the Plane, sees the Below, something no human mind was ever meant to see.
-He sees it and is… unwounded.
+He sees it and is… unharmed.

 The sensation of being pulled from out of water stops.

-Seth swings from the chain of light on his waist, once again transformed back into a rope… into the cliff face of his own World over a river.
+Seth swings from the chain on his waist, once again transformed back into a rope… into the cliff face of his own World over a river.

 And the Wound is shut.